 Sporting a mustache exudes manliness.
 However, if not properly maintained, it can go wrong real quick.
-Whether you want to change up your look or are looking to ride out the latest trend, it is just as vital that you know how to properly maintain and trim your mustache.
+Whether you want to change up your look or are looking to ride out the latest trend, it is just as vital that you know how to maintain and trim your mustache properly.

 Mustaches should not be seen as being any different than other facial hair.
 It takes an incredible amount of patience and a bit of skill to pull it off, but in the end, it will all be worth the wait.